 An easy change is to omit facial oils, but if you really love your makeup look then change your skincare routine to ensure your pores are staying clean.
 You can also check out my list of the best foundations for oily, acne-prone skin.

 To clear pores, look for a product with salicylic acid.
 Salicylic acid is an oil-soluble exfoliating BHA (beta hydroxy acid) known for its ability to get into the pore lining to prevent blockages that lead to bumps and breakouts.
+If you’re still struggling to get rid of clogged bumps, treatments like a deep cleansing facial will be able to penetrate deeper than most at-home products and leave you with a clean slate.

 Speaking of changing to products with salicylic acid, there is an exception.
 If you’re pregnant, your doctor may suggest avoiding using products with this ingredient, as well as skincare products that use retinol.
 Check with your doctor, but pregnancy may be a time when you’ll want to change your skincare routine.